-The term inventory refers to a complete list of tangible assets such stock of goods on hand, merchandise, raw materials, equipment and products within an organization for which the ultimate purpose is resale.
+The term inventory refers to a complete list of tangible assets such as stock of goods on hand, merchandise, raw materials, equipment and products within an organization for which the ultimate purpose is resale.

-Inventory management and control is vital within a pharmacy and it is important to have a good inventory management control system in place.
+Inventory management and control are vital within a pharmacy and it is important to have a good inventory management control system in place.
 Inventory of an organization used to be managed and controlled by methods of maintaining physical paper records.
 This method can prove to be tedious, inaccurate and inefficient, creating room for error.
 Healthcare organizations today, turn to far more sophisticated methods of inventory control within the pharmacy.
 Computerized and digital inventory management and control methods have become extremely popular and more and more pharmacies are adopting these methods.
-With the introduction and popularity of EMRs and EHRs, digitally managing inventory has become easier and effective as most EMRs and EHRs consist of an Inventory management tool within it.
+With the introduction and popularity of EMRs and EHRs, digitally managing inventory has become easier and more effective as most EMRs and EHRs consist of an Inventory management tool within it.

 Essentially, a good inventory management system must include the following basic aspects of inventory management:

 Ordering Inventory: Ordering of inventory must be done carefully based on usage patterns of the pharmacy along with current costs.
 A digital inventory management system must include tools to record the order levels of an inventory and be able to automatically prepare reports based on usage patterns that determine the current stock requirements of the pharmacy.